mwcz/codewars/README.md

 # codewars

-My solutions to codewars challenges.
+This is an unrefined scratchpad of my solutions to codewars challenges.